locka99/cpp-to-rust-book/memory_management/index.md

 # Memory Management

-Structures that you declare in C++ or Rust reside on the stack or they reside in the heap.
+The memory model of Rust is quite close to C++.
+Structures that you declare in Rust reside on the stack or they reside in the heap.

 ## Stack